JFLXCLOUD/NeXroll/README.md

   - Optional fallback category when no schedule is active
   - Real‑time scheduler status
 - UI enhancements (v1.1.1)
-  - Sticky top navigation bar for persistent access to Dashboard, Schedules, Categories, Settings, and Plex
+  - Sticky top navigation bar for persistent access to Dashboard, Schedules, Categories, Settings, and Connect
   - Pagination for Prerolls: default 20 per page, adjustable up to 50
   - Multi-select with bulk primary category update/move
   - Inline category creation directly from Upload and Edit Preroll
   - Storage usage card on the Dashboard showing total preroll storage used
   - Long preroll title handling so Edit/Delete buttons remain visible in Grid and List views
+- Media Server integration
-- Plex integration
+  - Connect to Plex or Jellyfin servers
   - Connect via URL/token or Stable Token (persistent)
-  - Status monitoring and quick Apply‑to‑Plex actions
+  - Status monitoring and quick Apply-to-Server actions
 - Windows experience
   - One‑click installer with optional Windows Service and System Tray app
   - “Start with Windows,” Firewall rule (TCP 9393), and FFmpeg installation via winget